ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 12, 2022 (Day 68): Solidity: abi.encode vs abi.encodePacked
+abi.encodePacked returns smallest encoded string
+  - Used when saving space is required given that this will not be used to call contracts ab.encode returns a 32-bit padded output
+  - Used when to call a contract

 #### March 11, 2022 (Day 67): Solidity: Keccak (pronounced “ketchak”)
-Hash function better than SHA-1 & SHA-2
+Hash function that is better than SHA-1 & SHA-2

 #### March 10, 2022 (Day 66): Solidity: Library